 It’s a unique perk and something that makes owning a chinchilla desirable, in my opinion.

-Overall, they are incredibly beneficial in this manner.
-Typically shedding will take place the most twice per year, but even during these times, it’s minimal compared to any other pet.
+Overall, they are incredibly easy in this manner.
+Typically shedding will take place at most twice per year.
+But even during these times, it’s minimal compared to most other pets.

 For any pet I’d want to own, the less they shed, the better.
 Period.